Antioxidant supplements – do you need them?

 3. Cause birth defects

 Some antioxidants supplements such as Vitamin A may even increase the risk of birth defects if taken in high doses.
-If you are pregnant, always check with your Dr before you start any regular supplements.
+If you are pregnant, always check with your doctor before you start taking any regular supplements.

 Antioxidants – Better Health Channel

 All information contained in this article is intended for general information purposes only.
 The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.

 You Belong to More with CBHS Hospital cover:

 - Greater choice over your health options including who treats you